kesor/wow-binder/README.md

 - Current up-to-date with Cataclysm abilities.
 - Small fixes for Balance Druid bring it up to Pandaria, but not completely.

+Pull requests are welcome, please help bring it up to date with current abilities.

+BSD license detailed in the LICENSE file.